Countly/countly-sdk-documentation/android/next.md

   same deviceId even if the user logs out or to have a predetermined deviceId for when the users on the specific device logs out.
 The first method would not inflate the user count, but not viable for single device, multiple users use case.
-The second would create a "multiuser" id for every device and possibly slightly inflate the user count.
+The second would create a "multi-user" id for every device and possibly slightly inflate the user count.
 </p>
 <h2>Temporary Device ID</h2>
 <p>